-A lot of whole body cryotherapy advocates claim that exposing the entire body to frigid temperatures helps to promote the loss of stubborn fat.
-Exposure to those super-cold temperatures triggers a metabolic boost.
+A lot of whole body cryotherapy advocates claim that exposing the entire body to frigid temperatures helps to promote the loss of stubborn fat and caloric burn.
+Exposure to those super-icy temperatures triggers a metabolic boost.
 As your body temperature drops, your body starts to go into overdrive in order to bring your temperature back up.

 Improved skin health

-Strengthens the immune system
+Strengthens the Immune system

 Enhances muscle regeneration

-Whether you suffer from chronic conditions that cause long-term pain, such as fibromyalgia and arthritis, or if you have experienced an injury that has resulted in pain, whole body cryotherapy can help with pain management.
+Whether you suffer from chronic pain conditions that cause long-term discomfort, such as fibromyalgia and arthritis, or if you have experienced an injury that has resulted in pain, whole body cryotherapy can help with pain management.

 Do you find yourself tossing and turning at night?
 Do you have a hard time falling asleep and/or staying asleep?
 Whether you suffer from insomnia on a regular basis or you’re just having a hard time sleeping at night because you have a lot on your mind (in today’s day and age, that’s totally understandable), instead of popping sleeping pills, give whole body cryotherapy a try.

 Looking for “Cryo Near Me”?

-If the above-mentioned benefits sound good to you and you’re ready to schedule a cryotherapy session, get in touch with us today!
+If the above-mentioned benefits sound good to you and you’re ready to schedule a whole body cryotherapy session, get in touch with us today!
 We’d love to explain the process to you and play a part on your journey to natural health and wellness.